Romainlg29/use-broadcast/README.md

 If no tab is opened, the store will be created and will be shared as the "main" with the other tabs / windows.

+#### New in v1.4.0

+- You don't have to specify a channel name anymore.
+The channel name is now automatically generated. **However, I strongly recommend you to use it.**

 ## Usage with hooks

 ```jsx